 If you think your baby may be too warm, the best place to check is his chest or back of the neck.
 Cool hands and feet can be normal, especially in young babies.
 Sweating and reddened cheeks are also good indicators.

-Recommendations (check out AAP’s safe sleep guidelines) on this have changed over the years, and unfortunately no one has informed Grandma.
+Recommendations on this have changed over the years, and unfortunately no one has informed Grandma.
 A connection between SIDS and babies sleeping on their stomachs is now well established.

 Multiple research studies done over several decades now overwhelmingly show that babies are safest when sleeping on their backs, both for naps and night sleep.
 In the 25 years since recommending back sleep, SIDS statistics show that baby deaths have decreased by more than 50%.